4 Simple Steps to Declutter Toys (and Keep It That Way)

 With what’s left from your toy declutter, an organization system will keep everything in place.

-Important!
-Don’t start organizing toys before doing your toy declutter.
-The trap to avoid is keeping too much and assuming if you simply organize it, you won’t be so bothered by it.
-This is why observe, identify and purge are important steps for how to declutter toys.
+Most importantly, don’t start organizing toys before doing your toy declutter.
+Avoid the trap of keeping too much and assuming if you just organize it, you won’t be so bothered by it.
+This is why observe, identify and purge are important steps for decluttering toys.

-10 Ideas for Organizing After a Toy Declutter
+10 Simple Ways to Organize After a Toy Declutter

 • A cabinet or bookcase for puzzles and board games